-At its core, procurement in logistics refers to the sourcing of materials that a company needs to manufacture its products.
-Namely the process within the supply chain focusing on purchasing raw materials, replacement parts, operating supplies, and other necessary items for the manufacturing process to work.
+At its core, procurement in logistics refers to the sourcing of services that a company needs to receive necessary products and components, and deliver its products.
+Namely the process within the supply chain focusing on the logistics of receiving raw materials, replacement parts, and other necessary items for the manufacturing process to work.

-But, the activities for procurement in logistics does not end with the purchasing of materials and items.
-It also concerns the storing, organizing, and shipping of these materials to and from the warehouse.
-As such, a procurement logistics team is also responsible for product sourcing, selection policies, terms and conditions, communication and purchasing strategies to assure the cost is kept as fair and as low as possible.
+It concerns the storing, organizing, and shipping of these materials to and from the warehouse.
+As such, a procurement logistics team is responsible for product sourcing, selection policies, terms and conditions, communication and purchasing strategies to assure the cost is kept as fair and as low as possible.

-So, how can we at Prognos help you optimize your purchasing and logistics activities?
+So, how can we at Prognos help you optimize your procurement and logistics activities?

 The importance of performing a logistics cost analysis